kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 4 - Seven interactive Euler diagrams of the common variants in samples located in the Americas.
-Each diagram highlights a different sample, identified in the title, that was used to filter the variants down to only those that were common in the sample.
+        <span style="font-weight: bold;">Figure 4 - Sharing of common variants found in each sample from the Americas.</span> Each diagram highlights a different sample, identified in the title, that was used to filter the variants down to only those that were common in the sample.
 The sizes of each plot are proportional to the number of variants included in the analysis (sizes are not proportional to previous figures).
 See Figure S1 near the bottom of this post for an alternative visualization of this figure.
     </p>
 </center>
 <br>

-This method of filtering results in a Euler diagram where the ellipse of the filtering sample completely encircles the other ellipses.
-A sample with greater numbers of common variants that are not common in other samples will have a larger disparity in the sizes of the ellipses.
-As before, these figures illustrate the high degree of sharing of variation among samples in the US.
-The African Caribbean in Barbados (ACB) and African Ancestry in Southwest US (ASW) samples stand out as containing the most genetic diversity with some of this variation being shared only between those two samples.
-In comparison, there is somewhat less common variation (small diagram size) in the other samples, and nearly all of it is shared.
+This method of filtering results in a Euler diagram where the ellipse of the highlighted sample completely encircles the other ellipses.
+A sample with greater numbers of common variants that are not common in other samples will show a larger disparity in size compared with the other ellipses.
+As before, these figures illustrate the high degree of sharing of variation among samples in the Americas.
+The African Caribbean in Barbados (ACB) and African Ancestry in Southwest US (ASW) samples contain the most genetic diversity, with some of this variation being shared only between those two samples.
+In comparison, there is somewhat less common variation (small diagram size) in the other samples and nearly all of it is shared.

 Zooming back out and putting Figure 3 back onto the scale of the whole genome, the Euler diagram shrinks down to match the fraction of common variants in the genome.